Sulagna-Dutta-Roy/GGExtensions/16 puzzle/README.md

 # 16 Puzzle Game

-A simple implementation of the 16-puzzle game (also known as the 15-puzzle) using HTML, CSS, and JavaScript.
+A simple implementation of the 16 Puzzle game (also known as the 15-Puzzle) using HTML, CSS, and JavaScript.
 This game includes a timer and a move counter.

 ## Table of Contents